boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 :  identifier

 Additional Information:
-: See the assignments in the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry at URL_IANA_UDP_ExIDs.
+: See the assignments in the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry at [URL_IANA_UDP_ExIDs].
 : See {{!I-D.ietf-tsvwg-udp-options}} for more details about ExIDs.

 Reference: